 This characteristic is similar to reputation as described above.
 However, in most situations dealing with experience, the key man doesn’t necessarily generate greater revenue, but he actually reduces costs.
 Think of estimators for large contractors.
 Time becomes an asset for this individual.
 He or she has experience in so many different scenarios a new project is not a challenge to them.
 Thus their experience allows the company to reduce costs or avoid risks.

 Some individuals are essential to businesses due to their creativity.
 This is often true in the arts or entertainment industries.
 Without their input, the business will not be as appealing to the customer/buyer of these skills.
 Think about how difficult it is for advertisers to provide variety in generating advertising or marketing for clients.
 I can’t imagine how hard it is to create a radio ad for a potential business because creativity is not one of my characteristics.
 Many of our modern multi-millionaires exist because of their creativity.
-Think of Steve Jobs or the young man that created Facebook.
+Think of Steve Jobs (Apple) or Mark Zuckerberg that created Facebook.

 Most business owners don’t think of this as one of the key man characteristics.
 But in some businesses, this is one of the requirements.
 The best examples of inspiration are leadership positions such as coaches, pastors in the church, or non-profit organization management.
 In the world of sales, those that inspire others to push on against the odds keep the company moving forward; think of real estate or auto sales.

 The above characteristics are the primary ones that an owner needs to review when analyzing his business.
 In so many cases, the business is a family owned business and it easy to identify the key family members.
 But as the business prospers, this may shift to someone new or is acquired by a younger member of the family.
 When looking to identify the key individual, ask yourself if any of the above characteristics exist with one or maybe a second employee within the organization.
 If true, you now have identified the key man in your company.